What is an NFTicket?

 100% verifiable + 100% immutable = effortlessly secure

-The increased security provided by using NFT ticketing instead of regular event ticketing will also help eliminate fraud and scalping, as each individual NFT ticket is unique and verifiable, meaning would-be counterfeiters are unable to replicate this ticket.
+Only the increased security provided by using NFTickets instead of regular event tickets can help eliminate fraud and scalping to the highest degree possible, as each individual NFT ticket is unique and verifiable.
+Meaning would-be counterfeiters are unable to replicate event tickets.

 The use of blockchain technology allows for a more efficient and transparent ticket resale market, as it eliminates the need for intermediaries and allows buyers and sellers to interact directly.
 This bolstered secondary marketplace is also a good standalone example of how deploying an NFTicket can mean less friction, more security, and higher growth.